storyfeet/dugi_bialan/content/grammar.md

 Conjunctions (CON) join sentences together into with "if" and "context".

-{{qoth "vin li buna esi mi da vin a elo vedelin dis" }} "you ARE good IF I TO you - this pen"
+{{qoth "vin li buna esi, mi da vin ei elo vedelin dis" }} "you ARE good IF I TO you - this pen"

 Note the {{qoth "esi"}}  "A esi B" means "if A then B".
-This the meaning is "If you are good, I'll give you this pen.
+So the meaning is "If you are good, I'll give you this pen.

 Auxiliaries (AUX) are a small set of special words that can be used in a variety of ways that other words cannot.